About the CCPD

 In the 1980s, Fort Worth experienced double-digit increases in criminal activity and had the highest crime rate in the United States for two years.
 By 1993, legislation was amended to allow municipalities in counties with a population of one million or more to create a crime control district through the election process.
-In 1995, the citizens of Fort Worth voted to establish a Crime Control and Prevention District (CCPD), and the District has been renewed by voters in 2000, 2005, and most recently in 2009 for a five-year period.
-Fort Worth's Part I Crime Rate has declined 32% since 1995, while population has continued to increase on average 17,634 per year.
+In 1995, the citizens of Fort Worth voted to establish a Crime Control and Prevention District (CCPD), and the District has been renewed by voters in 2000, 2005, 2009, and 2014 for subsequent five-year periods.
+Fort Worth's Part I Crime Rate has declined 40% since 1995, while population has continued to increase.

 What does CCPD Fund?

-Revenue from the ½ cent sales tax serves a role in providing the necessary resources to effectively implement crime reduction strategies pertaining to violent crime, gangs, neighborhood crime, school safety, youth, and police enhancements.
+Revenue from the ½ cent sales tax serves a role in providing the necessary resources to effectively implement crime reduction strategies pertaining to enhanced enforcement, neighborhood crime prevention, partner programs, recruitment and training, and department equipment, technology, and infrastructure.
 These strategies may include deploying officers on an enhanced basis to respond to emerging problems, supporting citizen participation and crime prevention programs, replacing vehicles and other equipment critical to crime control, increasing security at schools, and/or providing an adequate number of officers throughout Fort Worth’s neighborhoods--just to name a few.
-The CCPD's approved budget for the 2011 fiscal year is $47,434,839.
+The CCPD's approved budget for the 2016 fiscal year is $86,002,513.

 Who Manages the District?